Launch of NASA's Artemis 1 test flight postponed after issues arise

 Based on the constantly changing positions of the Earth and moon, only one other opportunity is available after that — September 5 at 5:12 p.m. — before the rocket would have to be hauled off the pad and back to the iconic Vehicle Assembly Building for servicing.

 In that case, launch likely would slip into late September or, more likely, October.
-But no decisions will be made until after engineers have time to review data and determine a course forward.
+But no decisions will be made until after engineers have time to review data and pinpoint what needs to be repaired or adjusted.

+Nelson said the launch team will "get to the bottom of it, they'll get it fixed and then we'll fly."

 The Artemis 1 test flight is intended to verify the rocket's ability to propel Orion capsules into Earth orbit and then onto the moon.
 Engineers also will test the crew ship's myriad systems in deep space and make sure its heat shield can protect returning astronauts from the 5,000-degree heat of re-entry.